inab/WfExS-backend/README.md

 * [README_REPLICATOR.md](README_REPLICATOR.md): It briefly describes `WfExS-config-replicator.py` usage.

-Additional present and future documentation is hosted at [development-docs](development-docs/index.md) subfolder, until it is migrated to a proper documentation service.
+Additional present and future documentation is hosted at [development-docs](development-docs/index.md) subfolder, until it is migrated to [WfExS-backend ReadTheDocs](https://wfexs-backend.readthedocs.io).

 ##  Cite as